Woman holding a vitamin E gel capsule as part of her fertility supplement routine.

 Thickens Cervical Mucus

 Taking vitamin E can help improve the production of cervical mucus.
 This is because vitamin E affects hormonal function and the overall health of the reproductive system1.
-Studies have also found that women who struggle with unexplained infertility also have very low levels of vitamin E16 present in their cervical mucus.
+Studies have also found that women who struggle with unexplained infertility also have reduced levels of vitamin E15 present in their cervical mucus.

-How to Choose the Right Vitamin E Supplement
+How Do You Choose the Right Vitamin E Supplement?

 There are so many vitamin E supplements on the market today that you’ll want to be discerning when choosing yours.
 It’s best to consult with your doctor when choosing a supplement to ensure it’s the right fit for your needs, as they can help recommend the right dosage based on your size, current diet, and healthcare needs.